MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/microsoft-365-whats-next.md

 Designing ways to simplify the billing experience, including reducing the number of pages under the billing node.<br>
 [Give feedback for simple billing](https://office365.uservoice.com/forums/273493-office-365-admin/suggestions/11579520-billing)

-### Navigation menu pane intelligence
+### Navigation pane intelligence
- The menu pane will remember and show you the menu in the last state that you left it in.
-It will also make frequently used menu items visible by default.<br>
+ The navigation pane will remember and show you the pane in the last state that you left it in.
+It will also make frequently used items visible by default.<br>
 [Give feedback for menu intelligence](https://office365.uservoice.com/forums/273493-office-365-admin/suggestions/37705138-let-the-left-nav-menu-remember-my-favorites)

 ### Password writeback support